awebfactory/awebfactory.com/README.md

 See [commits](https://github.com/awebfactory/awebfactory.com/commits/main) to follow step by step migration of content from the closed monolith (Drupal, Wordpress) to a content-model and design-system driven old-timer's professional homepage based on Astro (SSG mode for starters), Tailwind CSS and Markdown as content.

-## Follow progress on the site itself
+## Follow progress on the site as it's being built

-As soon as we get off the ground, will be continuing this `#buildinpublic` and `#codeinpublic` endeavor on the blog itself, so wait for the link: TODO
+As soon as we get off the ground, will be continuing this `#buildinpublic` and `#codeinpublic` endeavor on our new homepage itself, as it develops.
+(TODO: link)

 ---